Vu Hoai Nam Dang

 Rolighedsvej 25, 1958 Frederiksberg C, B, Building: 61-1-1.105

-My research focuses on consumer behaviors, Asian consumerism, and social marketing.
-I have co-authored a book chapter reviewing research evidence in social marketing and conducted two studies on rhino horn consumers in Vietnam, identifying the most common reasons for rhino horn usage and shedding light on a shift from functional to symbolic reasons and from utilitarian and hedonic values.
-I aim to contribute to better understanding of Asian consumerism, policy making, and the informed design of behavior change strategies.
+My research focuses on consumer behaviors, Asian consumerism, behavioral economics and social marketing.
+I have published a book chapter on formative research in social marketing and conducted a number of studies on the rhino horn trade and consumption, identifying the most common reasons for rhino horn usage and shedding light on a shift from functional to symbolic reasons and from utilitarian and hedonic values.
+I aim to contribute to better understanding of Asian consumerism, policy making, and the informed design of behavior modification strategies.

 I have been selected for the University of Copenhagen’s TALENT Doctoral Fellowship Program, which is co-funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No 801199.
 My current projects include using choice experiments and the theory of planned behavior to reveal best options for reducing demand for rhino horn in Vietnam and studying magical thinking associated with rhino horn use.

 Using Choice Experiments and the Theory of Planned Behavior to Model the Determinants of Demand for Rhino Horn in Vietnam